 I spent the weekend up in Manchester volunteering with Counterfire and the People’s Assembly at Take Back Manchester; a series of protest events around the Conservative Party Conference.
 For me this had the potential to be much more than just another huge gathering of fellow lefties shouting at empty Parliament buildings.
 This was a golden opportunity to practice trying to engage some Tories in conversation; not primarily to argue with them, but to get to know them as people; to find out their cares and concerns, and perhaps to share my own.

 While we were in a pub chewing the fat with the Tories, a few hundred others were outside, protesting with Disabled People Against the Cuts (DPAC) – the incident where Boris Johnson got pelted with plastic balls.
-While throwing things and shouting may feel cathartic, I find that conversing with people on an equal footing feels much more rewarding than shouting at someone who simply smirks at you and banks the incident for an amusing anecdote.
-However, it is very likely that, had I had the life experiences that many of those at the DPAC have had, I too would have been far too angry to talk.
-We also have to bear in mind that I have had at least my fair share of cultural and educational privilege, and as a result I was sufficiently confident and articulate (and calm) to perform this particular stunt.
+While throwing things and shouting may feel cathartic for some, it’s not for me.
+Especially when the target simply smirks at you and banks the incident for an amusing anecdote.
+However, it is very likely that, had I had the life experiences that many of those at the DPAC protest have had, I too would have been too angry to talk.

 Here’s what I learned: